This post was originally published on 9th June 2019 and updated on 30th May 2021.

 Long gone are the days where I feel a relationship should complete me.

-What’s important is that you learn to love yourself.
+What’s most important is that we learn to love ourselves.

 To love our own lives.
 To be happy within our own skin.

 That way, when someone does come along who’s worthy of our love, we don’t allow them to take take take from us.